Mary's Weekly Newsletter

-Note that on every website page at the bottom are links to the St. Paul's Facebook and Instagram accounts
+Note that on every website page at the bottom are links to St. Paul's Facebook and Instagram accounts

 Special Needs and Concerns:

-Thanksgivings for the Blessings of This Life: helping hearts and hands giving generously to our community
+Thanksgiving for the Blessings of This Life: helping hearts and hands giving generously to our community

 Those whose ministry is public safety: Lake Deputy Tyler Gantt; Burke and McDowell Sheriff and Police Departments; NC Swift Water and Mountain Rescue Teams.

-First Responders: health and well-being of all care-givers and home health aides; refresh and restore the reservoir of hope in the hearts of EMTs.
+First Responders: health and well-being of all caregivers and home health aides; refresh and restore the reservoir of hope in the hearts of EMTs.

 Care Facilities: implementation and effectiveness of infection prevention protocols; sufficient PPE for everyone.